wumiguo/JedAIToolkit/README.md

 5) Merge-Center Clustering
 6) Ricochet SR Clustering

+### Similarity Join
+Similarity Join conveys the state-of-the-art algorithms for accelerating the computation of a specific character- or token-based similarity measure in combination with a user-determined similarity threshold.

+### Comparison Prioritization
+Comparison Prioritization associates all comparisons in a block collection with a weight that is proportional to the likelihood that they involve duplicates and then, it emits them iteratively, in decreasing weight.

 For more details on the functionality of these methods, see [here](http://dblab.cs.toronto.edu/~fchiang/docs/vldb09.pdf).

 For Clean-Clean ER, only one method is supported: